 define('WP_POST_REVISIONS', false ); define('AUTOSAVE_INTERVAL', 259200 );

-Then, you can use Media Cleaner to remove all the useless Media entries you have.
+You can use Media Cleaner to remove all the useless Media entries you have.
 Even the free version does this!
 If you use the Filesystem method, you will clean even more useless files.